The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

 West Zone Rio’s West Zone houses over three million residents, almost half the city’s population.
 The majority of new public housing is being built here, although planners have described it as a “dormitory region” devoid of nearby employment, saying that “to encourage the production of social housing in this region would only deepen the city’s socio-spatial segregation and lead to the formation of more ghettos of poverty.”
 Most neighborhoods in the West Zone are over an hour’s bus ride away from the city center, though this may change with the June 2014 inauguration of the Transcarioca dedicated bus lanes.
 Barra da Tijuca, where many successful North Zone merchants and professionals moved in the 1980s and on, is the exception to the socioeconomic profile of this area.

-World Cup The final match of the 2014 FIFA World Cup will be played in Rio’s newly-redone Maracanã stadium (see Maracanã).
+World Cup The final match of the 2014 FIFA World Cup was played in Rio’s newly-redone Maracanã stadium (see Maracanã).

 You Organized forums, for cariocas to voice their opinions and mobilize regarding the city, are on the rise.
 Some examples include the digital activism group, Meu Rio, the metropolitan think-and-do-tank, Casa Fluminense, and Favela Não Se Cala, in which residents of favelas across the city give their perspective on pacification, upgrades, and regulation.